authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Header Signing
 ---------------

 If present, the BIMI-Selector header SHOULD be included in the DMARC-aligned DKIM signature used to confirm authenticity of the message.
-If it is not included in the DMARC-compliant DKIM signature, the header should be ignored.
+If it is not included in the DMARC-compliant DKIM signature, the header SHOULD be ignored.

 Receivers MAY choose to apply additional methods to validate the BIMI-Selector header, for example by evaluating a trusted [ARC] chain.
 In this case the Receiver MAY choose to treat the message as if the BIMI-Selector header was signed.